rokath/trice/docs/Common.md

         Change the filename with "-logfile myName.txt" or switch logging off with "-logfile none".
          (default "off")
-example: 'trice ds': Start display server. subcommand 'h|help': For command line usage.
+example: 'trice ds': Start display server. sub-command 'h|help': For command line usage.
         "trice h" will print this help text as a whole.
   -all
         Show all help.